jusexton/agile-records/README.md

 ![alt tag](logo/AgileRecords.png)

-Agile Records is a GUI application used for managing multiple students and their information while also allowing students to simply view this important information.
+Agile Records is a GUI application used for managing multiple students while also allowing students to simply view their important information.

 # Admins
-Admins are given the ability to view and manage students and their information.
+Admins are given the ability to view and manage students.

 ![alt tag](docs/examples/admin-view.png)